Henri Gabriel Marceau Director Records

 The Henri Gabriel Marceau Director records contain the records of the Director’s office during Henri Gabriel Marceau’s term as Director of the Philadelphia Museum of Art.
-Additional records pertaining to Henri Marceau’s curatorial work at the Museum may be found in the Henri Gabriel Marceau Curatorial records and in the Johnson Collection Curatorial records.
-Additional resources about his conservation work at the Museum will be found in the Conservation and Technical Research Collection.
-The Marceau Director records date from 1933 to 1980, the bulk of which span the years 1955 to 1964, and they represent both major developments and events at the Museum, as well as daily administrative activities during that period.
-Many significant capital improvements took place during Marceau’s directorship, including the construction of the Van Pelt Auditorium and the renovation of the Great Stair Hall, an increase in programs and events sponsored by the Museum, including an expanded Division of Education and an ambitious Tours program.
-This was also a period when the Museum’s collections were enriched by the addition of a number of significant private collections.
-These records reflect this period of steady growth and focused development, while also containing evidence of the smaller decisions and actions that supported the Museum’s daily functions.
+Additional records pertaining to Henri Marceau’s curatorial work at the museum may be found in the Henri Gabriel Marceau Curatorial records and in the Johnson Collection Curatorial records.
+Additional resources about his conservation work at the museum will be found in the Conservation and Technical Research Collection.
+The Marceau Director records date from 1933 to 1980, the bulk of which span the years 1955 to 1964, and they represent both major developments and events at the museum, as well as daily administrative activities during that period.
+Many significant capital improvements took place during Marceau’s directorship, including the construction of the Van Pelt Auditorium and the renovation of the Great Stair Hall, an increase in programs and events sponsored by the museum, including an expanded Division of Education and an ambitious Tours program.
+This was also a period when the museum’s collections were enriched by the addition of a number of significant private collections.

 Folders containing records from other museums are generally arranged as a subset of “Museums,” with exceptions--it is best to check both the “Museums” section as well as the pertinent alphabetical run for a specific institution.
 This is true for university records as well: they may be found as a subset of “Universities” or they may sometimes be found filed by the institution’s name.